 The vinaigrette is the real star of this apple salad – as usual, I think – and lifts a pretty normal salad up to something excellent.
-Cinnamon adds a lot here, especially combined with maple both in the vinaigrette and coating the hazelnuts.
+Cinnamon adds a lot here, especially combined with maple syrup both in the vinaigrette and coating the hazelnuts.

 It’s a very seasonal recipe, and as usual, benefits from combining everything that’s ripe at the same time.
 The avocados are grown in the south of Europe and are also in season now.